benchristel/longlast/dev/docs/api-definition.md

 ## API tests

-The stable API of each package is formally defined by tests and typetests in the `src/api` directory.
-A feature is stable to the extent that changing it would cause a test failure in `src/api`.
+The stable API of each package is formally defined by tests and typetests in the `api` directory.
+A feature is stable to the extent that changing it would cause a test failure in `api`.
 API tests are "append-only" — they are not removed or meaningfully changed in non-major releases.

 ## TypeScript Support Policy